joBr99/nspanel-lovelace-ui/README.md

 ### Configuring the MQTT integration in AppDaemon

 For the app to work you need a working MQTT Configuration in AppDaemon.
-Please configure mqtt server, user and password in `appdaemon.yaml`
+Please add the configuration of your mqtt server, user and password to your existing `appdaemon.yaml`

 ```yaml
 .